Aj4y7/aj4y/content/_index.md

 # hi, i am Ajay

-competitive programmer
+algorithms | systems

-exploring algorithms, discrete mathematics, and computational theory.
+exploring computational theory, discrete mathematics, and building things in go.

 _"write code that matters, not code that impresses."_